OP-TED/ted-xml-data-converter/development-methodology.md

 ### 2. Check the Annex spreadsheet for Form relevance
 Review the Annex spreadsheet for the related BTs **and BGs**, determining which Forms they are allowed / forbidden / mandatory for.
 Document this in a comment in the XSLT file.
 If they are allowed for form 16, proceed with the next steps.

-### 3. Determine the cardinality(-ies) of the structure
+### 3. Determine the cardinality(-ies) of the eForms structure
 Identify the XML structure used for the selected BT or BTs.
 Examine the documentation for all the related BTs for the structure (those using the same parent elements or structures), reviewing the cardinalities of all the elements involved.
-You may want to consider them together as a group.
+It may be helpful to consider them together as a group.
 If the structure is repeated, either for the current BT or for other BTs, check which elements in the overall structure should be repeated by reviewing the documentation and the schema.

-### 4. Determine the use / purpose of the structure
+### 4. Determine the use / purpose of the eForms structure
 Review the documentation and Annex spreadsheet to understand what information the structure is used for.

 If the structure uses a codelist, extract the codes and labels for consideration.
 Consider adding the list of codes and labels as a comment in the XSLT file.